Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Introduction

-The paper is organized as follows.
-In Section~\ref{sec:related_works}, we review the literature that is related to cooperative aerial manipulation and physical human-robot interaction.
+The remainder of the paper is organized as follows.
+In Section~\ref{sec:related_works}, we review relevant literature on cooperative aerial manipulation and physical human-robot interaction.
 In Section~\ref{sec:Dynamics}, we review the nonlinear system dynamics, considering the external wrench from a human operator.
-In Section~\ref{sec:Control}, we discuss the proposed control framework that considers the nonlinear system dynamics and the safety of humans and robots.
-Section~\ref{sec:admittance} presents the state estimation strategy and admittance control framework for intended human-aerial-robot collaborative manipulation.
-Section~\ref{sec:experimental_results} presents real-world experiments results on validating the proposed framework.
+In Section~\ref{sec:Control}, we discuss the proposed human-aware control framework that considers the nonlinear system dynamics.
+Section~\ref{sec:admittance} details the state estimation strategy and admittance control framework for intended human-aerial-robot collaborative manipulation.
+Section~\ref{sec:experimental_results} presents real-world experiment results validating the proposed framework.
 Section~\ref{sec:conclusion} concludes the work and proposes multiple future research directions.